GriffithsLab/Kadak2025_alpha-subharmonics-rtms-eeg/README.md

 ## Folders
+`code` contains the .py files for generating
+`data` contains the data object storing the results data based on iTBS and IAF permutations, including heatmaps and distributions.
-`code` contains the .py files for generating `notebooks` contains the .ipynb files visualizing the final results and figures `data` contains the data object storing the results permutation data, including heatmaps and distributions `parameters` contains the .conf file for the initial/state variable parameters of the model simulations upon which iTBS and IAF permutations are generated
+`notebooks` contains the .ipynb files for using SynPy visualizing the final results and figures.
+`parameters` contains the .conf file for the initial/state variable parameters of the model simulations upon which iTBS and IAF permutations are generated.
+`SynPy` is a copy of my custom Python library that wraps NFTsim and provides a toolkit for data analysis, found [here](https://github.com/GriffithsLab/SynPy).